-2 Check the Deadline
+#2 Check the Deadline

 SVP typically makes two grants annually in two of the three focus areas mentioned above.
-Our 2018 grants will be focus on K-12 Education and kindergarten readiness.
-Our deadlines are as follows:
+Our 2018 grant will focus on K-12 Education.
+Our deadline is as follows:

 - K-12 Education: November 9, 2017 at 5 PM – Deadline has passed